DSS3113/Rust-Style-Transfer/RUN.md

 ```
 Please keep in mind that you must specify a Gmail address as other email providers don't work for our purposes.

+If you have an M1 Mac, please follow the following the additional steps given below:
+- install miniforge with homebrew -- See https://naolin.medium.com/conda-on-m1-mac-with-miniforge-bbc4e3924f2b
+- create a new conda environment: `conda env create -f environment.yml`
+- activate the new environment: `conda activate proj-env`
+- create a symlink in this repo: `ln -sf /opt/homebrew/Caskroom/miniforge/base/envs/proj-env/lib/python3.9/site-packages/torch/ torch`

 Start the server: `cargo run` (may take some time if building torch from source)

 Open `ui.html` in a web browser to select and upload the target images, enter the output email, and click "Submit".